 - Go to Different Places – Everyone has their “go to” sunset location, but the more locations you photograph the more dynamic your sunset photography portfolio will be.
 Not to mention new locations tend to spur creativity when thinking of ways to compose your shot and that in and of itself is worth doing.

-- Use a Tripod – This is a no brainer, but people still insist on shooting sunsets handheld in full auto with their pop-up flash illuminating nothing but the air infront of their camera.
+- Use a Tripod – This is a no brainer, but people still insist on shooting sunsets handheld in full auto with their pop-up flash illuminating nothing but the air in front of their camera.
 Sure you can capture a nice scene, but it’s not going to win any awards.
-Get a solid tripod (here’s one on Amazon that I’d recommend) and learn a bit about how to control your exposure.
-Maybe even look into HDR Photography.
-You’ll instantly see results!
+Get a solid tripod (here’s the tripod I use) and learn a bit about how to control your exposure.

 - Arrive early – Scout your location, thoroughly.
 You can use an app like LightTrac to determine exactly when and where the sun will set and then compose your shot accordingly.
 The big moment happens fast and the more prepared you are the better your final result will be.